HeleneDionPhenix/aromatic_plants/code/README.md

-# Aromatic plants - Data
+# Aromatic plants - Code

 The code files are numbered and can be run sequentially, starting with the raw data, or any specific code can be run independently using intermediate *RData* objects.